Northern Province, Sri Lanka: Demographics

-Population

-The Northern province's population was 1,058,762 in 2012.
-The majority of the population are Sri Lankan Tamil, with a minority Sri Lankan Moor and Sinhalese population.
+The population of the northern province was 1,058,762 in 2012.
+The majority of the population are Sri Lankan Tamil, with sizeable Sri Lankan Moor and Sinhalese minorities.

 The population of the province, like that of the Eastern Province, was heavily affected by the civil war.
 The war killed an estimated 100,000 people.
-Several hundred thousand Sri Lankan Tamils, possibly as much as one million, emigrated to the West during the war.
-Many Sri Lankan Tamils also moved to the relative safety of the capital Colombo.
-Most of the Sri Lankan Moors and Sinhalese who lived in the province fled to other parts of Sri Lanka or were forcibly expelled by the rebel Liberation Tigers of Tamil Eelam, though most of them have returned to the province since the end of the civil war.
+Several hundred thousand Sri Lankan Tamils, possibly as much as one million, emigrated to Western countries during the war.
+Many Sri Lankan Tamils also moved to the relative safety of the capital city Colombo.
+Most of the Sri Lankan Moors and Sinhalese who lived in the province fled to other parts of Sri Lanka, though most of them have returned to the province since the end of the civil war.